 Nonetheless, it’s an incredibly useful and popular metric, since it captures the overall value that a player provides to his team.

-In this post, I researched every catcher that has ever put on a Dodgers jersey and ranked them by career and single season WAR, using Baseball Reference as the source.
+In this post, I researched every catcher that has ever put on a Dodgers jersey and ranked them by career and single season WAR, using Baseball Reference as the source (also referred to as bWAR).
 Thus, I scanned player data going back to 1932 - the season that Brooklyn's national league team officially adopted the ‘Dodgers’ name.

 What follows is a summary of the top five Dodgers catchers ranked by career WAR, while the second list highlights the top five best seasons by a Dodgers catcher, ranked by WAR.